AkashTiwari/AkashTiwari.github.io/index.md

 3. Dedup<- Deduplication

 ### About me
-An Enthusiastic software developer from Calsoft.Love to do gaming and coding.
+An Enthusiastic software developer from Harman.Love to do gaming and coding.